commons-app/apps-android-commons/README.md

 11. Select 'Finish'.
 12. After the program opens select 'Make project' - there should be errors.
 13. Near the top of the file that is opened up, one of the offending lines should be "import android.support.v4.app.FragmentActivity;" - put your cursor on that line and hit 'alt'/'option'+'enter' to bring up the AutoFix dialog.
 Select the 'compatibility' option.
+14. File -> Project Structure -> Project and ensure the Project SDK is set to at least API 23.
+This is required for DocumentsContract to work.
+15. File -> Project Structure -> Modules and select 'commons'.
+Select the 'Dependencies' tab and click the green '+' button.
+Select 'JARs or directories' and navigate to the 'lib' folder.
+Select all the .jars in that folder and click 'OK'.
+This imports the QuadTree and GSON libraries.
-14. Select 'Make project' again.
+16. Select 'Make project' again.
 It should compile successfully.

 ## License ##